 NAMI Family-to-Family is an 8-session course for families, significant others, and friends of people with mental health conditions.
 The course is designed to facilitate a better understanding of mental health conditions, increase coping skills, and empower participants to become advocates for their family members.
 This program was designated as an evidence-based program by SAMHSA.
 Check out our calendar for the next upcoming NAMI Family-to-Family class.

-NAMI Peer-to-Peer is a class for adults with mental health conditions.
-The course is designed to encourage growth, healing and recovery among participants.
-This program is also available in Spanish, De Persona a Persona de NAMI.
-NAMI Peer-to-Peer is available in person by registering here.
+NAMI Peer-to-Peer is an 8-session course for adults (18+) with mental health conditions.
+The course is designed to encourage growth, healing, and recovery among participants.
+Register for NAMI Peer-to-Peer here.
 Check out our calendar for the next upcoming NAMI Peer-to-Peer class.